 1909 Restaurant sits on the pier at the Tofino Resort + Marina, with a beautiful view over the water to watch fishing boats coming and going in the inlet.
 The dining room serves tasty breakfasts and features lots of freshly caught local seafood on its dinner menu, along with wood-fired pizza, burgers and vegetable dishes.

-Shelter for dinner.
+Shelter for dinner. *Note: Shelter suffered a devastating fire in December 2022.
+It is currently closed.
 This is one of Tofino’s most popular restaurants.
 The line-up can get long in the summer, so phone ahead for reservations.
 If you can, sit on the patio with the kids, or get a booth in the lounge section where surf movies are playing on a never-ending reel.
 Shelter is located across from Jamies’ Whaling Station on Campbell Street.

 RedCan Gourmet.
 Order the pizza and trust me, the kids will thank you.
 We always get a half cheese half Hawaiian pizza for the kids and it’s one of their favorite meals in all of Tofino.
 The bonus is that adults can choose from an incredible menu of Chef Tim May’s gourmet take out items.
 Takeout only, located up Industrial Way.